-Stuart Forster takes a look inside the National Maritime Museum in Lisbon, Portugal.
+Stuart Forster takes a look inside Portugal’s National Maritime Museum in the Belem district of Lisbon.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Belem’s close associations with Portugal’s Age of Discoveries make it an obvious choice as the location for the Museu da Marinha, the Portuguese National Maritime Museum.

 This is Portugal’s second most visited museum.
 In case you’re wondering, first place goes to the Museu Nacional dos Coches, the National Coach Museum, also in Belem.

 One of the wings of the Portuguese National Maritime Museum is within the Manueline-style Heironymites Monastery.
 The construction of the 16th-century monastery was funded by taxes on imperial trade, much of which docked home in Portugal at the port protected by the Tower of Belem.
 Today it’s a UNESCO World Heritage Site and one of Lisbon’s best-known landmarks.

 This sizable museum has exhibits with broad appeal.
 They cover themes from Portugal’s maritime explorations and expansion during the late Middle Ages to the country’s recent military and civil maritime history.

 Remarkably, despite the prodigious size of this museum, just one-fifth of the artefacts belonging to the museum’s collection can be shown at any one time.